OpenHFT/RFC/README.md

 # RFC
-RFC's used by OpenHFT
+RFC's proposed under the OpenHFT banner.
+They don't have to relate to HFT but they must be open.

-This repo holds the specifications which can be used by OpenHFT projects.
+A guiding principle should be simplicity.
+This make it easier to understand and implement, but is also more likely to be fast.

 Each Specification is held in a directory which has a file for each version.
-Each specification will have a short code awuth the first version being 0.1.
+Each specification will have a short code with the first version being 0.1. (followed by 0.2, 0.3 ...)
-It is prompted to version 1.0 when released followed by 1.1 for minor enhancements and 2.0 for major enhancements.
+It is prompted to version 1.0 when released followed by 1.1, 1.2, 1.3 ... for minor clarifications and 2.0, 3.0, 4.0 ... for major enhancements.
 Each standard must be backward compatible with previous versions.
 For a breaking change, start a new specification.

 A version can be created or added by forking the repo and issuing a pull request for the changes made.